-The Financial Aid Office personnel will work more closely with the Registrar to ensure timely and accurate reporting of Enrollment Verification reporting to to the National Student Loan enrollment verification records as well as error batches from the National Clearinghouse.
+(1).
+When the Enrollment Verification been addressed; however, Clearinghouse.
 The following procedures coordinates the Financial Aid Office with Coordinator receives and processes a this finding continues its on- will be implemented: 1.
-Implement an withdrawal form, it will be logged into going status due to new issue enrollment status code equal to the value unofficially withdraws and adding a of 'withdrawal' to capture students who unofficially withdraw during the 10-week our third-party provider to accurately and final grading periods that resulted in report enrollment data in NSLDS timely. receiving all "F" grades.
+Implement an the Registrars office to focus on withdrawal form, it will be logged into going status due to new issue enrollment status code equal to the value unofficially withdraws and adding a the National Student Clearinghouse extracting the incorrect website and an update will be made enrollment status to the enrollment status to reflect the withdrawn status and date of withdrawal.
+(2).
+The National Student Clearinghouse file is transmitted every thirty (30) days.
+The Office Manager will run a report of students that withdrew from the University to validate that their statuses have populated correctly within the National Student Clearinghouse file before sending.
+(3).
+The Registrar will complete monthly e checks in the National of 'withdrawal' to capture students who quality control review on files sent to unofficially withdraw during the 10-week our third-party provider to accurately and final grading periods that resulted in report enrollment data in NSLDS timely. receiving all "F" grades.
 2. Generate reports to capture students who fail to return from fall to spring semester and spring semester semesters such that accurate reporting of students no longer enrolled at the University.
 3. Review all batches uploaded to the National Clearinghouse to ensure that batches are accepted and error free.
-4. Notify Financial Aid personnel of all batches sent to the National Clearinghouse during the 30-day process, 10-week and final grading periods, and between semester breaks
+4. Notify Financial Aid personnel of all batches sent to the National Clearinghouse during the periods, and between semester breaks